bwu62/stat240-revamp/docs/02-rstudio-basics.md

          vii.
 At the end, you may also find some advanced notes, links to related functions, additional references, and example code demos.
      - **Viewer**: This is where a preview of your Rmd document output will appear when knitting (which we learn very soon).
        - In the top corner, there are buttons letting you clear current or all viewer items, as well a button to open the viewer in a new window in your default web browser, which can also be useful sometimes for checking your work or printing/exporting.
+     - Presentation: This final tab is useful if you ever make presentations in Rstudio, e.g. using R's [Beamer](https://bookdown.org/yihui/rmarkdown/beamer-presentation.html) or [reveal.js](https://github.com/rstudio/revealjs) integrations.

 That concludes the tour of the basic Rstudio interface.
 There is also a file editor window (also known as the source panel/window) which we will discuss later in section \@ref(rstudio-rmarkdown), but for now, let's learn to run some basic R commands!